rymdkraftverk/juice.js/README.md

 All functions return a function with the signature `(time) => number`

-The returned number is commonly used for setting the position of an element, but could be used for anything.
+The returned number can be used to animate any property of a visual element, such as the position, scale and opacity.

 ## API